CoderChang/DLCourse_AS/README.md

 ## Submit your work.

-Once you are done working run the collectSubmission.sh script; this will produce a file called `assignment?.zip`. ~~Upload this file to your dropbox on the coursework page for the course~~.
+Once you are done working run the collectSubmission.sh script; this will produce a file called `assignment1.zip`. ~~Upload this file to your dropbox on the coursework page for the course~~.